Quintuplets among Gaza's dead as Blinken visits the region to seek a cease-fire deal

 Blast wounds peacekeepers in Lebanon

 In Lebanon, three U.N. peacekeepers were lightly wounded when an explosion struck their vehicle near the southern village of Yarin.
-The peacekeeping mission, known as UNIFIL, said the incident was under investigation and did not give details.
+The peacekeeping mission said the incident was under investigation.

 Hezbollah began launching near-daily drone and rocket attacks along the border after the war in Gaza began, drawing Israeli retaliation in a cycle of violence that has steadily escalated.